Links

 Abundance

-A project to harvest local fruit like apples, pear and plums left because people don't notice them, or can't harvest them, mainly between August and October.
+A project to harvest local fruit like apples, pear and plums left because people do not notice them, or cannot harvest them, mainly between August and October.
 Abundance is a team of volunteers who help to gather city fruit and redistribute on a non-profit basis to community cafes, nurseries, Surestarts and individuals.
 They also make juice, jams, chutneys and preserves.
 If you have a fruit tree and want help, get in touch, you will get the first share.
 Harvester volunteers, processors and distributors also welcome.

 Access Space